recipE-Z-syr/recipE-Z/README.md

 Then clone this repository to your local machine.

-To install dependencies, navigate to the repository and run `npm install` to install from package.json.
+To install dependencies, navigate to the recipeE-Z folder.
+Run `ls` and make sure you see App.js.
+Run `npm install` to install from package.json.
+Then run `expo start`.
+A website should open up with a QR code, it might take a second to load.

 ## To preview the app: